-The children's learning is assessed at the end of each unit.
-Teachers assess one objective from each attainment target 'Learning about Religion and Belief' and 'Learning from Religion and Belief', as well as using all the learning recorded in the unit scrapbook and what the teacher has observed about each child in the unit lessons.
+The children's learning is assessed at the end of each unit and updated on the Pupil Asset programme termly.
+Teachers assess one objective from each attainment target 'Learning about Religion and Belief' and 'Learning from Religion and Belief', using all the learning recorded in the unit scrapbook and what the teacher has observed about each child in RE lessons.